-But riders are getting organized!
-In 2015, we worked hard to show the real-life consequences of underfunding for transit.
+We won by getting organized!
+Grassroots members of the Riders Alliance worked hard to show the real-life consequences of underfunding for transit.
 We collected hundreds of “Subway Horror Stories” into a book, then held a book launch outside Governor Cuomo’s office.
 When the governor ignored our invitation to ride the subway and see the conditions firsthand, we took Cardboard Cutout Cuomo on a tour instead.
-And we went to Albany–again and again–to make the case with our elected officials.
+We launched a text tool to connect riders to their legislators.
+We went to Albany–again and again–to make the case with our elected officials.
+And much much more.